Sure Dividend

 The Dividend Aristocrats consist of companies that have raised their dividends for at least 25 years in a row.
-Many of the companies have turned into huge multinational corporations over the decades, but not all of them.
+Over the decades, many of these companies have become huge multinational corporations, but not all of them.

 We created a full list of all Dividend Aristocrats, along with important financial metrics like price-to-earnings ratios and dividend yields.
 You can download your copy of the Dividend Aristocrats list by clicking on the link below: